RemusRD/Blog/posts/spring-boot/converters.md

 ### Injecting the ConversionService

-Using the conversionService, you loose the type safety of the conversion and you could fail in runtime if you did not register the converter properly(you could fix this by doing an integration/acceptance test), but you also decouple them.
-I think is like the [inside out vs outside in approach in testing](https://8thlight.com/blog/georgina-mcfadyen/2016/06/27/inside-out-tdd-vs-outside-in.html) so do whatever feels good for you.
+Using the conversion service, you lose the type safety of the conversion and you could fail in runtime if you did not register the converter properly(you could fix this by doing an integration/acceptance test), but you also decouple them.
+I think is like the [inside out vs outside-in approach in testing](https://8thlight.com/blog/georgina-mcfadyen/2016/06/27/inside-out-tdd-vs-outside-in.html) so do whatever feels good for you.

 ```java
 @Component